 Elevate can help you assess your systems and processes to efficiently assess and manage DFARS compliance with each specific legislation/mandate.

 Like any other gap analysis, the first step is to conduct a comprehensive review of all systems and processes.
 This analysis is then used to determine where you stand against the minimum requirements outlined in DFARS.

 The outcome of the Gap Analysis is used to create the appropriate remediation plan in order to bring all systems and procedures into DFARS compliance.
-Elevate will also provide documentation necessary to prove compliance to the DoD.
+Elevate will also provide the documentation necessary to prove compliance with the DoD.